bitcoin-api/bitcoin-api-full-stack/README.md

 **Fee Fee (runs in infinite loop)** TODO:🚧👷‍♂️👷‍♀️🏗

 This NodeJS service updates the fee data.
 Start this command with pm2.
-In the `~/tigerScript/feeFee` path on your Linux server, first install the node modules:
+In the `/[Linux user home path]/tigerScript/feeFee` path on your Linux server, first install the node modules:

 ```
 npm install